 How can I speak with an admissions advisor?

-Although we do not have formal admissions advisors, you can send an e-mail to email@example.com with your specific questions, and we will reply to you promptly.
-While we cannot accommodate individual counseling sessions, we encourage you to connect with our admissions representatives by attending an Admissions Q&A: Live session online You will also be able to or explore in-depth presentations about career options and our global alumni at our Career Spotlight and Global Perspective Series where you will hear from our students and alumni as they reflect on their experiences at UCLA Anderson and the impact of the MBA in their individual career journey.
+Although we do not have formal admissions advisors, you can send an email to email@example.com with your specific questions, and we will reply to you promptly.
+While we cannot accommodate individual counseling sessions, we encourage you to connect with our admissions representatives by attending an Admissions Q&A: Live session online.
+During these sessions you will also be able to ask questions directly of our Admissions Officers.
+We also offer Career Spotlight and Global Perspective Series where you will hear from our students and alumni as they reflect on their experiences at UCLA Anderson and the impact of the MBA in their individual career journey.
 Lastly, you can catch us on the road at one of the fairs, forums and conferences that we attend every year.
 To sign up for events and learn more, please visit our MBA Events page.

 What are the minimum requirements for admission to the UCLA Anderson MBA program?

 To be considered for admission, you must take the GMAT or GRE, hold the equivalent of a four-year bachelor's degree from an accredited college or university, and submit a completed online application.
 You may also opt to submit a GMAT, GRE or EA score for consideration.
 Note that while these tests are not required, they may help strengthen your candidacy.
 International applicants with a three-year undergraduate degree may be admitted if the Admissions Committee determines that their academic profile and overall application are strong enough.
 The TOEFL or IELTS is also required for the majority of international applicants.

 For more information, please visit our Admissions Requirements page.